DaveM7788/ctrlpmp3/README.md

 Ctrl-P MP3 is a web based music player with fuzzy search similar to popular text editors such as Visual Studio Code, Atom, and Sublime Text.
 It supports nearly all audio file types, audio metadata, playlists, and shuffling music.

-Currently, you can fuzzy search by song title.
-Future versions should include fuzzy search by artist, album, and genre.

 Ctrl-P MP3 can be deployed on any standard LAMP stack environment.
-If you deploy on a server, please see the extra recommended security steps under the Server Deployment section below.
+If you deploy on a server, please see the extra steps under the Server Deployment section below.

 # Local Deployment
 This video shows how you can deploy Ctrl-P MP3 through XAMPP on your personal laptop or desktop.